 Polymer shields and connectors are important because unlike metals, they remain neutral to the signals and waves being sent and received by the sensors.
 PTFE and PEEK are already used extensively as Radomes in antennae.
-As the number of sensors in the vehicle grows, it is even more essential to ensure that there is no disruption to performance, in the event that all sensors are working at once.
-Polymers are unique in being able to offer protection from weather, heat, and additionally, do not interfere in any way with the signals.
+As the number of sensors in the vehicle grow, it is even more essential to ensure that there is no disruption to performance, in the event that all sensors are working at once.
+Polymers are unique in being able to offer protection from weather, heat, and additionally do not interfere in any way with the signals.

 Brackets made from polymers are useful as they hold together other components and ensure that they do not get damaged during operation.
 Some of these components may generate heat, so the polymer would need to withstand this as well.
 Brackets made from Nylon have been used as replacements for metal even in conventional vehicles, as they offer a significant weight reduction and can be moulded to suit the exact shape of the component set that they are housing.
-Further, in the event that a component does come slightly loose, the potential noise from the rattling is minimised significantly when a polymer is involved.
+Further, in the event that a component does come slightly loose, the potential noise from the rattling, is minimised significantly when a polymer is involved.

 Much in an electric vehicle rides on the efficiency of the battery and the use of stored power.
 Anything that helps minimise the leakage of current from the system aids in improving the battery life and consequently the distance that can be traversed on a single charge.
 Materials like PTFE and Polyimide have proven highly effective as insulators in high-voltage-high-temperature applications.